arith-geom/ag-comp-arith-geom/_members/paola-chilla.md

 ---
+email: arithgeo@iwr.uni-heidelberg.de
 layout: member
 name: Paola Chilla
-title:
+order: 999
+photo: /assets/img/10.jpg
+research_interests: Research focuses on computational aspects of arithmetic geometry, particularly in the study of Galois representations and their applications.
 role: PhD Student
-email: arithgeo@iwr.uni-heidelberg.de
-website:
-github:
-linkedin:
-twitter:
-googlescholar:
-researchgate:
-orcid:
-photo: /assets/img/10.jpg
-research_interests: >
-  Research focuses on computational aspects of arithmetic geometry, particularly in the study of Galois representations and their applications.
+status: active
 ---

 Paola Chilla is a PhD student in the AG Computational Arithmetic Geometry group.
 Her research focuses on computational aspects of arithmetic geometry, particularly in the study of Galois representations and their applications.